schollii/pypubsub/docs/index.rst

 Welcome to PyPubSub's Home Page!
 ====================================

-.. note:: This is a minor release of pypubsub API specific to Python 2.7.
-It was released in Feb 2019.
+.. note:: This is a minor release of PyPubSub API.

+.. note:: The PyPubSub 3.x branch is henceforth *specific to Python 2.7*.
+It was released in March 2019.

+.. note:: There will NOT be a PyPubSub 3.5, only 3.4.x to address critical bugs.

-.. note:: For Python 3+, use pypubsub 4+.
-For Python 2.x, use pypubsub 3.x
+.. note:: For Python 3+, use PyPubSub 4+.
+For Python 2.x, use PyPubSub 3.4.x.

 The Pubsub package provides a publish - subscribe Python API that facilitates event-based programming.
 Using the publish - subscribe pattern in your application can dramatically simplify its design and improve testability.
-Robin Dunn, the creator of wxPython where the pubsub package was born, summerizes Pubsub nicely:
+Robin Dunn, the creator of wxPython where the pubsub package was born, summerizes PyPubSub nicely:

     Basically you just have some part(s) of your program subscribe to a particular topic and have some other part(s) of your program publish messages with that topic.
-All the plumbing is taken care of by pubsub.  -- *Robin Dunn, Jun 2007*
+All the plumbing is taken care of by PyPubSub.  -- *Robin Dunn, Jun 2007*

-The Publish - Subscribe pattern, as implemented by pubsub, provides the following contract between sender and receiver:
+The Publish - Subscribe pattern, as implemented by PyPubSub, provides the following contract between sender and receiver:

 1. Message Sending: A message can be sent (aka broadcast) from any code that can